My current thoughts on AI narrated audiobooks…

 I’ve been thinking about AI and audiobooks ever since Google’s auto-narrated audiobooks became a thing.
 I checked them out way back when and then proceeded to do nothing for a while for various reasons.

-Let’s talk about the potential benefits of AI narrated audiobooks.
+Now let’s talk about the potential benefits of AI narrated audiobooks.
 Most books are never going to be released in audio because it’s expensive.
 Now, this isn’t me saying narrators don’t deserve to be paid well.
 They deserve every penny they get because, let me tell you, making an audiobook is a heck of a lot of work.
 I should know.
 I’ve done it myself.
 In fact, I’m doing more of it, but I’m not narrating all of my books because it takes me a long time since I’m not recording/editing audio full time.
 I mean, my job is WRITING books.

 If it’s financially impossible or too time intensive for most books to be made into audio, where does that leave readers who need audio?
 Text-to-speech is helpful, but it’s also… not fantastic.
 If you have fantasy words or odd online names like in my most recent series, it will stumble badly.
 It can be choppy, hard to understand.
 Google’s auto-narrated audiobooks are MUCH better.
 I can edit how words are pronounced, and the voices themselves are quite smooth and easy to listen to.
 An audiobook can be made in a relatively short amount of time.
 These AI voices don’t have the powerful performance a good narrator has, but that’s just as well.